 Although simple syrup is most often thought of for building a cocktail, there are so many different ways to incorporate it into a variety of recipes.
 Here are a few ideas to get you started:

-- Create Cocktails - Recipe ideas abound!
+- Create Cocktails - Recipe ideas abound for making your own homemade cocktails!
 Here are some of my favorites: Lime Mojito and the Tequila Honey Bee,

-- Moisten Cakes - Many bakers brush/pour simple syrup onto the tops of their cakes before adding buttercream in order to retain moisture and add flavor
+- Moisten Cakes - Many bakers brush/pour simple syrup onto the tops of their cakes before adding buttercream in order to retain moisture and add flavor.
+This is a quick dessert hack for elevating your treats immediately.

-- Make Your Own Sodas - Add simple syrup (perhaps with the muddled fruit of your choice) before adding ice and sparkling water.
+- Make Your Own Sodas - Add simple syrup (perhaps with the muddled fruit of your choice or fresh lemon juice) before adding ice and sparkling water.
 Top with a drizzle of cream for a serious soda fountain vibe.

-- Or Any Other Various Cold Drinks - Add your liquid sugar and stir into a beverage.
-This allows you to avoid the granules of sugar that can sit at the bottom of your drink.
+- Or Any Other Various Cold Drink Recipe - Add your liquid sugar and stir into cold beverages.
+This allows you to avoid the granules of sugar that can sit at the bottom of your drink!.
 Use for making lemonade, iced tea, or any other chilled beverage of your choice.

 - Whip Cream - Instead of using sugar, add a flavored simple syrup before whipping to infuse flavor.
 Imagine the possibilities: cinnamon whipped cream for apple pie, chili pepper whipped cream for flourless chocolate cake, rosemary whipped cream for a caramel pine nut tart… and that’s barely the beginning!